-- g.
-The transfer of liquid from the first compartment to the second or successive compartment shall be made at a liquid depth of between 35-40% of the liquid depth measured from the liquid surface. - h.
-At least one (1) access manhole no less than twenty (20) inches across shall be provided in each compartment of a septic tank. - i.
-A septic tank shall have a minimum of twenty-five (25) square feet of liquid surface area and have at least a six (6)-foot separation between inlets and outlets.
-Septic tanks in series, combined, shall have a minimum of twenty-five (25) square feet of liquid surface area, and the sum of the distances between inlets and outlets of all tanks must be at least six (6) feet.
-The requirements for liquid surface area and separation between inlet and outlet may be waived for tanks with less than seven hundred fifty (750)-gallon effective volume. - 5.
-Concrete Septic Tank Structural Design: - a.
+- screen has sufficient clearance to be removed through the access opening with a riser in place. - e.
+The distance from the outlet invert to the underside of the tank top shall be at least ten inches. - f.
+Liquid depth shall be a minimum of 30 inches and the maximum depth shall not exceed the tank length. - g.
+The transfer of liquid from the first compartment to the second or successive compartment shall be made at a liquid depth of between 35 and 40 percent of the liquid depth measured from the liquid surface. - h.
+At least one access manhole no less than 20 inches across shall be provided in each compartment of a septic tank. - i.
+A septic tank shall have a minimum of 25 square feet of liquid surface area and have at least a six-foot separation between inlets and outlets.
+Septic tanks in series, combined, shall have a minimum of 25 square feet of liquid surface area and the sum of the distances between inlets and outlets of all tanks must be at least six feet.
+The requirements for liquid surface area and separation between inlet and outlet may be waived for tanks with less than 750 gallon effective volume.

+5. Concrete Septic Tank Structural Design

+- a.
 Concrete septic tanks shall comply with the structural design criteria of ASTM C1227-12 (Standard Specification for Precast Septic Tanks). - b.
 The design for each tank model and size by each manufacturer must be certified by a professional engineer as complying with these design and structural requirements and the watertightness standard of this regulation. - c.
-Certification by an RPEmust be submitted to the Division for acceptance. - d.
+Certification by a professional engineer must be submitted to the Division for acceptance. - d.
 Tank slab lids or mid-seam tanks shall be sealed to be watertight. - e.
 Connections between tank and risers shall be sealed to be watertight. - 6.
-Fiberglass, Fiberglass-Reinforced Polyester, and Plastic Tanks: - a.
+Fiberglass, Fiberglass-Reinforced Polyester, and Plastic Tanks - a.
 All fiberglass, fiberglass-reinforced polyester, and plastic tanks shall meet the minimum design and structural criteria of IAPMO/ANSI Z1000-2007 (American Standards for Prefabricated Septic Tanks) and be certified by a professional engineer as meeting these standards.
 The professional engineer certifying the criteria must be registered or licensed in the United States, but need not be registered in Colorado. - b.
 All tanks shall be sold and delivered by the manufacturer or manufacturer's designated representative, preferably completely assembled.
-Onsite tank assembly will be allowed on an as-needed basis. - c.
+On-site tank assembly will be allowed on an as-needed basis. - c.
 Tanks shall be structurally sound and support external forces as specified in the standard referenced above when empty and internal forces when full.
+Tanks

-Tanks shall not deform or creep resulting in deflection of more than five percent (5%) in shape as a result of loads imposed. - d.
+- shall not deform or creep resulting in deflection of more than five percent in shape as a result of loads imposed. - d.
 All tanks shall be constructed of sound, durable materials and not be subject to excessive corrosion, decay, frost damage, or cracking. - e.
 All seams or connections including to risers shall be sealed to be watertight. - 7.
 Metal tanks are prohibited.

-C. Abandonment of Tank.
+C. Abandonment of Tank